aayostem/drift-sentinel/README.md

 ## The Problem

-Production ML models silently degrade.
+Production Infrastructure silently degrade.
 Input distributions shift, relationships between features and targets change, and model accuracy erodes — often for days before anyone notices.
 Existing monitoring tools surface the alert.
 Then a human has to investigate, decide what to do, execute a fix, and verify it worked.

 **Drift Sentinel closes that loop.** It detects drift in real-time, performs automated root cause analysis across correlated signals, executes safe remediation actions, and verifies recovery — with a full audit trail for SOC2 compliance.